nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ## Node Configuration

-The following configuration options can be changed in `node-config.toml`.
+The following configuration options can be changed in `config-node.toml`.
 For more information on the location of this file, and general information on the configuration of the node, see the [Configuration](../running-a-node/configuration.md) page.

 ### opencl.enable